-She can qualify for Preferred Plus ratings and pay monthly premiums as low as $35 per month.
+She can qualify for Preferred Plus ratings and pay monthly premiums as low as $27 per month.

 Case Study #2

 - His blood pressure during his life insurance medical exam was 154/94.
 After reviewing his medical records, it was discovered that those measurements are consistent with those of past doctor physicals.

-He can qualify for Standard ratings and pay monthly premiums as low as $141 per month.
+He can qualify for Standard ratings and pay monthly premiums as low as $122 per month.

 Case Study #3

-He can qualify for a Table 2 rating and pay monthly premiums as low as $35 per month.
+He can qualify for a Table 2 rating and pay monthly premiums as low as $31.50 per month.